qraianul123/NBA-Performance-Analysis/README.md

 ## Interesting Findings
 ![Top 10 Scoring by Team](./Top_10_Scoring_by_Team.png)

-The OKC Thunder averaged the highest scoring across all 3 seasons combined, but never led any single season outright — The most consistent offense in the league without ever peaking.
+The Oklahoma City Thunder averaged the highest scoring across all 3 seasons combined, yet never led the league in scoring in any individual season.
+This means OKC didn't have one dominant year that inflated their average.
+They were simply the most consistent offensive team in the league across the entire 3-season span.

 Net Rating turned out to be the clearest predictor of wins.
 Teams above +5 won 55+ games every season.
 Teams below -5 were lottery bound.